AlfredShaw9/dapper-tipples/README.md

 ## Challenges

-The main challenge of this project was using the react framework for the first time without support.
-So far i have a decent understanding of APIs and accessing and using information in them, however using reacts functions instead of javascript proved to be difficult.
+The main challenge of this project was using the React framework for the first time without support.
+So far I have a decent understanding of APIs and accessing and using information in them, however using React functions instead of JavaScript proved to be difficult.
 This is a skill that simply will come with more practice, but did prove to be quite a challenge.
-The small timescale of this project also proved to be a challenge, as we were working in pairs on a limited timeline, prepration was light and the whole project needed to be complete quite quickly.
+The small timescale of this project also proved to be a challenge, as we were working in pairs on a limited timeline, preparation was light and the whole project needed to be completed quite quickly.
 With the delegation of tasks needing to take place relatively quickly etc. I believe it was handled well by my partner Benedict and myself, but it was still a challenge to sort, especially as certain aspects needed to be completed before others could be started.

 ## Wins

 I am very happy with the way my APIs are accessed and used.
-Previously my projects used to call to an API multiple times which i wasnt very fond of.
-This could cause isses if these APIs had request limits etc, and can also be very slow, calling data for little reason that could simply be accessed with additional logic.
+Previously my projects used to call an API multiple times which I wasn't very fond of.
+This could cause issues if these APIs had request limits etc, and can also be very slow, calling data for little reason that could simply be accessed with additional logic.
-Additionally, the API had some strangely formatted data, which i was able to use some logic for converting data types to get to display in a way i wanted, which i felt proud of.
+Additionally, the API had some strangely formatted data, which I was able to use some logic for converting data types to get to display in a way I wanted, which I felt proud of.
 Overall, working with APIs in this project proved to be a win itself.

 ## Key Learnings/Takeaways

 Overall, i learnt alot about using react and its additional packages and features.
-The framework is very good for making multi page website quickly, and works decently with APIs.
-Alot of this project was cementing all the features and commands we have covered previously in lectures.
-My biggest takeaway from this project is that alot of these frameworks work in very specific ways, with no deviation or two ways about doing it, so the best way to use react is by practicing the same things over again with different applications to learn when and why to use certain functions.
+The framework is very good for making multi page websites quickly, and works decently with APIs.
+A Lot of this project was cementing all the features and commands we have covered previously in lectures.
+My biggest takeaway from this project is that a lot of these frameworks work in very specific ways, with no deviation or two ways about doing it, so the best way to use react is by practicing the same things over again with different applications to learn when and why to use certain functions.

 ## Bugs

-1. The page does display cocktails that may not appear in the All cattegory when sorting by spirit.
-This is NOT A BUG, NOR AN INTENDED FEATURE, it is infact down the the fact the API used will only give 100 items without using the paid variant at any given request.
-As this database is quite vast, this means when filtering, as it is a seperate request to the first one (due to the API design), you will get this disparity in drinks.
+1. The page does display cocktails that may not appear in the All category when sorting by spirit.
+This is NOT A BUG, NOR AN INTENDED FEATURE, it is down to the fact the API used will only give 100 items without using the paid variant at any given request.
+As this database is quite vast, this means when filtering, as it is a separate request to the first one (due to the API design), you will get this disparity in drinks.
 2. Some drink descriptions might appear to go off the page.
 This is a styling issue as not all of the drinks in the API are known to use and we were not aware of how long the descriptions on some of them are.
-3. The drop down nav menu never became functional, so it doesn not work even though it is still in the code for smaller screens.
+3. The drop down nav menu never became functional, so it doesn’t not work even though it is still in the code for smaller screens.
-4. The styling isnt entirely dynamic.
+4. The styling isn't entirely dynamic.

 ## Future Improvements